Age-Friendly Sarasota Action Plan Progress Report Released

 For me, its meaning goes beyond our glorious geographic landscape and topography.
 It’s about the uniqueness of our country, its communities, and people – who we are and what we have and can continue to accomplish together.

 Local demographics are an essential part of this, including the impact of people living longer during the last century.
 The World Health Organization (WHO), recognizing the important significance of this on local communities, established a global network of age-friendly communities.
 Its goal is to promote age-friendly thought-leadership and future planning at the local community level.
 Sarasota County became Florida’s first community to join this global movement in 2015.
-Besides having unique geographic beauty, Sarasota County also has unique demographic beauty with a rare population mix that is one-third under 35 and one-third over 65.
+Besides having a unique geographic beauty, for people ages 1–100+, Sarasota County also has a unique demographic beauty — a rare population mix that is one-third under 35 and one-third over 65.

 Our county’s age-related symmetry can be a great asset, but it also requires thoughtful engagement, planning, and collaboration to excel.
 Age-Friendly Sarasota was established with this in mind.
 Much has happened so far – from the initial Proclamation by the County Commission with the vital support of The Patterson Foundation, through the work of previously mentioned Kathy Black, Ph.D., and the contributions and collaborative efforts of so many other individuals, nonprofits, businesses, media, and the government.
 Our community has been a significant part of this entire effort from the initial survey and focus groups to the participation of thousands in the first Age-Friendly Festival in United States history.